 Lodging and food: The retreat center offers simple, secure, and comfortable housing, beautiful grounds, and a prayerful environment.
 Each individual or couple will have their own room with two twin beds, a private bathroom with hot water shower, and air conditioning.
 The food offered will be carefully prepared local fare.

-Immunizations and Vaccinations: Please consult your health care provider for specific information for travel to the coastal city of Guayaquil, Ecuador.
+Immunizations and Vaccinations: Please consult your health care provider for specific information for travel to the coastal city of Quito, Ecuador.
 Generally, no additional immunizations or vaccines other than the standard are necessary.